Wandalen/willbe/doc/version2.eng/concept/ResourceBuild.md

 ### Section <code>build</code>

-Resource of the section (builds) describe the sequence and conditions of the implementation of creation of the external module.
+Resources of the section (builds) describe the sequence and conditions of the implementation of the external module's creation .